alantoris/latam-interview/README.md

 ## DEV DOCUMENTATION

+The application is deployed at https://swe-test-alantoris-317986988721.southamerica-east1.run.app ready to be consumed.

 To deploy the API locally, you must have Docker and Docker Compose installed.
 If you don't, you can follow the instructions at https://docs.docker.com/compose/install/